CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

 ### Phishing Attacks

 To enhance the effectiveness of a phishing attempt, it's beneficial to have a well-crafted deceptive pretext ready.
-For example, a pretext for a GitHub email might be:
+For example, a pretext for a GitHub email targeting credentials might look like:

 ![GitHub Pretext](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/71e51b58-ea17-4a5a-8f6b-df8fae718cfd)